mhennemeyer/features/README.markdown

 that inherits from the language specific TestCase class (eg 'ActionController::IntegrationTest' in Rails)
 and that itself is the parent of the generated TestCases.
 This way, all test method implementations (aka Scenarios)
 will have access to the steps.

+The implementation follows the some patterns :

+* Only use characters that may appear in method and class definitions.
+* Spaces in the step definition map to underscores in the implementation:

+		(Rails) Given something => given_Something
+		(ObjC)  Given something => Given_Something

+* Place Holders for variable strings (that can be passed to the step implementation) are identified by double underscores (plus underscores for spaces) in the step implementation and strings are single quoted in the step definition:

+		# Step definition
+		When i say 'Hello, World!'

+		# Rails Step implementation
+		def when_i_say___(string)
+			# do something
+		end

+		# ObjectiveC Step implementation
+		-(void) When_i_say___:(NSString *) string
+		{
+			// do something
+		}

 ## Installation